martinwoodward/devrel/README.md

 * Help IT people see how new features can make them faster, collaborate better, be more efficient, and more creative
 * Connect products teams with the people they need to learn from to make GitHub work better for them - help the org learn
 * Keep open source communities up to speed with the latest changes they can take advantage of and help maintainers be even more awesome than they already are.
 * Success?
 That's based on happiness of developers, success of open source and enabling the creativity of our superfans and the community around GitHub.

-Now we're seeking a new team member who wants to get started in a career as a Developer Advocate to join our well established and growing global Developer Relations team.

-## What would *you* do?
+## What would *you* do as a Developer Advocate?
 * __Learn:__ Everything about GitHub and what problems developers are trying to solve so you know how best to communicate with them and advocate for their needs with-in the wider product team.
 You are not alone in this, you will be joining an established team who are there to coach you, share ideas and work together
 * __Teach:__ Develop and deliver interesting and informational content for the global audience of developers.
 That includes blog posts, interviews, tutorials, short and long form videos, competitions, hackathons, conference presentations and more.
 * __Communicate:__ Serve as a contact point for developers and drive campaigns to promote our programs.